China says five injured by artillery shells from Myanmar

-BEIJING Shelling from neighbouring Myanmar on Thursday wounded five people in the southern Chinese province of Yunnan, state media reported on Friday, the latest incidence of cross-border fire that has strained ties between the neighbours.
+BEIJING Shelling from neighboring Myanmar on Thursday wounded five people in the southern Chinese province of Yunnan, state media reported on Friday, the latest incidence of cross-border fire that has strained ties between the neighbors.

 Shells landed in an area near the small city of Lincang, state media reported on Friday, citing the local propaganda bureau.
 Four houses and three vehicles were also damaged.